NamesTim/NamesTim/README.md

-# I'm Tim, I practice and build web applications.
+# I'm Tim, I build web applications and like to analyze different algorithms.

-## I am something of a minimalist.